morleym/furtive-handbook/docs/stakeholders.md

 You can speak up confidently in meetings to guide conversations in a productive direction, privately share helpful information to prop up your teammates and set them up for success, and generally be a positive force for your project.

 These format guides, once you familiarize yourself, will prepare you to tackle all kinds of format comparisons with your team.
-What would Competitors, Competitive Ops, and Broadcast each think of Swiss versus Round Robin?
+For example, what would Competitors, Competitive Ops, and Broadcast each think of Swiss versus Round Robin?
 For each format...

 * Which aspects could they take advantage of in their roles?
 * Which aspects would present challenges for their roles?